Classes and Discussions

 You must sign in with the Security Guard before going to the discussion.
 The guard can direct you to whatever room we are in for the evening.
 (They have it under “Marxist School.”)

-On the second Tuesday of each month we will continue viewing the lecture series by Professor David Harvey, “Reading Marx’s Capital, Vol. 1.”
+On the second Tuesday of each month we will start following the lecture series by Professor David Harvey, “Reading Marx’s Capital, VOLUME 2.”
 David Harvey is a Distinguished Professor at the Graduate Center of the City University of New York (CUNY), Director of The Center for Place, Culture and Politics, and author of numerous books.
 Dr. Harvey has been teaching Karl Marx's Capital for over 40 years.
 You can also view his lectures on his website.
+There are also printed complations of his lectures, A Companion to Marx’s Capital published by Verso in 2010. and A Companion to Marx’s Capital Volume 2 published by Verso in 2013.

-Format: Dr. Harvey's lectures are each about two hours long, including some Q&A. We have been dividing each of the lectures into two parts; and we will show the video of each, having our own discussion after each.
+Format: Dr. Harvey's lectures are each about two hours long, including some Q&A. We show half the lecture in each of our sessions, having our own discussion after each.
 In the schedule below we have provided links to the lecture online, in case you want to watch in advance.
 Dr. Harvey means his lectures to be an accompaniment to reading Marx's Capital, so we have also provided links to the appropriate chapters.
 However, if you haven't read the chapters of Capital in advance, come anyway—perhaps you'll be inspired to try it.
+The Harvey lectures are based on the Penguin Classics edition.

 On the fourth Tuesdays we will discuss articles which are readily available online.
 (See below for details and links.)